-Pursuant to MGL Chapter 71, 2A, students are not permitted to use any tobacco products of any type on school grounds during normal school hours.
+Pursuant to MGL Chapter 71, 2A, students are not permitted to use any tobacco products of any type (including but not limited to cigarettes, e-cigs, "vapes", juuls) on school grounds during normal school hours.
 Any violation of this policy will result in disciplinary action.
+Students who are found to be using any type of tobacco product on school grounds will be sent home and suspended from school the next school day.